-Obviously, the initial treatment of CP aims to achieve the results that can ensure a long-term improvement in clinically measured parameters.
+Obviously, the initial treatment of CP aims to achieve the results that can ensure a longterm improvement in clinically measured parameters.
 This randomized clinical trial with a split-mouth design displayed the difference between the effects of SRP in conjunction with I-PRF vs. SRP alone in terms of changing clinical periodontal outcomes during the initial treatment of CP.

-The obtained results demonstrated that both therapeutic modalities could result in statistically significant improvement of all explored clinical parameters three months after initiating the therapy.
+The obtained results demonstrated that both therapeutic modalities could result in statistically significant improvement of all explored clinical parameters 3 months after initiating the therapy.
 At baseline, no significant differences in terms of PPD and CAL were recorded between the two groups.
-The positive clinical outcomes of the control group after three months correspond with the previous findings concerning clinical efficacy of SRP in treatment of CP.
-This indicates that in subjects with CP, SRP was successful in reducing PPD and improving CAL [19].
-All the patients were trained to maintain oral hygiene regularly.
-This might have improved the clinical parameters in both groups throughout the study period.
+The positive clinical outcomes after 3 months of the control group correspond the previous findings concerning clinical efficacy of SRP in treatment of CP.
+It indicated that in subjects with CP, SRP was successful in reducing PPD and improving CAL [17].
+All patients were trained to maintain oral hygiene regularly.
+This might improve the clinical parameters in both groups throughout the study period.

-Over the years, the conventional therapy of periodontitis (SRP) has been enhanced by using various adjunctive therapies, mostly by systemically or locally administered antibiotics and antiseptics [20].
+Over the years, the conventional therapy of periodontitis (SRP) has been enhanced by using various adjunctive therapies, mostly by systemically or locally administered antibiotics and antiseptics [18].
 Since their use involves some risk, they should be prescribed only for specific situations under optimal conditions.
-Although the influence of nonsurgical use of lasers on the initial treatment of CP has been considered recently, some studies have shown that its impact on PPD and CAL reduction is less effective than that of antibiotics [20].
+Although the influence of nonsurgical use of lasers on the initial treatment of CP has been considered recently, some studies have shown that their impact on PPD and CAL reduction is less effective than that of antibiotics [18].

 Our research is currently focused on novel adjunctive regenerative methods of CP treatment.
-Although a liquid, injectable form of this platelet concentrate was discovered in 2006 by Choukroun, only the PRF in the form of fibrin membrane was applied during the surgical therapy of CP.
+Although a liquid, injectable form of this platelet concentrate was discovered in 2006 by Choukroun, only the PRF composed in the form of fibrin membrane was applied during the surgical therapy of CP.
 For the first time, in this study we tried to adequately use the injectable form of PRF (I-PRF) for a non-surgical treatment of CP.
 I-PRF is suitable for periodontal pocket application due to its advantage of being in a liquid form.

 The injectable form of PRF preparation is based on a slower and shorter centrifugation spin.
-Moreover, this protocol of centrifugation leads to a higher presence of regenerative cells with higher concentration of GFs, and cytokines, which together may enhance the healing potential of both bone and soft tissues [21].
+Moreover, this protocol of centrifugation leads to a higher presence of regenerative cells with higher concentration of growth factors, and cytokines, which together may enhance the healing potential of both bone and soft tissues [19].
 Clinical trials use CAL to examine various therapeutic modalities that could either reduce the progression of periodontal disease or enable the regeneration of supporting structures.
-In our study, the progress was made in reducing CAL in the test group more than in the control group three months after the initial treatment (p < 0.05).
-The reduction matches the previous systematic reviews on SRP with different adjuncts, showing that a three-month therapy leads to the CAL value ranging 0.08-1 mm [22, 23].
-Our results demonstrated CAL gain by es much as 0.9 mm, representing better outcome compared to the control group with only 0.33 mm reduction.
-CAL gain during SRP with I-PRF was far higher when compared to SRP alone.
+In our study, the progress was made in reducing CAL in the test group more than in the control group 3 months after the initial treatment (p<0.05).
+The reduction matches the previous systematic reviews on SRP with different adjuncts, showing that a three-month therapy leads to the CAL value ranging from 0,08 to 1,0 mm [20,21].
+Our results demonstrated CAL gain by even 0.9 mm, representing better outcome compared to the control group with only 0.33 mm reduction.
+CAL gain during SRP with I-PRF was far higher when compared with SRP alone.